• Skip to primary navigation

 Ingredients to make cupcakes.

-• Cake flour - I do not recommend substituting the cake flour in this recipe.
-Cake flour gives your cupcakes their tender, small crumb.
+• Cake flour - Cake flour creates a tender, small crumb.
 If you substitute with all-purpose flour, your cupcakes will, in comparison, have a coarser crumb that readers often describe as a 'cornbread' texture.

 • Unsalted butter - If you need to substitute with salted butter, reduce the amount of salt to ¼ teaspoon.

-• Whole milk - This recipe will technically work with a lower fat milk, like 2%, 1%, or skim, but whole milk will help keep your cupcakes moist from the added fat.
+• Whole milk - This recipe will technically work with a lower fat milk, like 2%, 1%, or skim, but whole milk keeps your cupcakes moist from the added fat.
 For best results, use whole milk.

 Mixing cupcake batter and pouring into a cupcake pan.